 Be mindful that some people may not want to appear in photos that will be shared.
 Consider crafting a Photo Use Agreement with the help of a local attorney to document when people grant permission to appear in photos.

-Showing a short clip of copyrighted work to illustrate a teaching point in a sermon or Bible study may be permitted under “fair use” guidelines (summarized below).
+Showing a short clip of copyrighted work to illustrate a teaching point in a sermon or Bible study may be permitted under “fair use” guidelines in some limited situations (summarized below).

 Playing online video clips.
 When someone uploads a video clip to an online service like YouTube, the creator of the video retains the copyright privileges.
 Contact the copyright holder before playing these clips in a group setting.